 Vector Images are graphical resources that can be accessed with a call to ej.microvg.VectorImage.getImage().
-The images are converted at build-time (using the image generator tool) to immutable resources.
+The images are converted at build-time (using the image generator tool) to binary resources.

-Images that must be processed by the image generator tool are declared in .vectorimages.list files.
-The file format is a standard Java properties file, each line representing a / separated resource path relative to the MicroEJ classpath root referring to a vector image file (e.g. . svg , .xml).
+Images that must be processed by the image generator tool are declared in .vectorimages.list files (or in . externvectorimages.list for an external resource, see Application Resources).
+The file format is a standard Java properties file, each line representing a / separated resource path relative to the MicroEJ classpath root referring to a vector image file (e.g. .svg, .xml).
 The resource must be followed by a parameter (separated by a :) which defines and/or describes the image output file format (raw format).